jvalue/jayvee/rfc/0007-atomic-valuetypes/README.md

 Note that it is also allowed to use `<` instead of `<=` for exclusive bounds.

-### Assigning value types to columns
+### Assigning valuetypes to columns

-The assignment of a user-defined value type to a column is similar to how it is done with primitive value types:
+The assignment of a user-defined valuetype to a column is similar to how it is done with primitive valuetypes:

 ```jayvee
 block DbStopsTableInterpreter oftype TableInterpreter {